Tennis Australia

-Tennis Australia Limited is the governing body for tennis in Australia.
+Tennis Australia is the governing body for tennis in Australia.
 It is owned by Australian states and territories.
 The association organizes national and international tennis tournaments including the Australian Open, Australian Open Series, Davis Cup, Billie Jean King Cup, ATP Cup, and Australian Pro Tour.
 In addition, the association takes the responsibility to facilitate tennis at all levels from grassroots to elite development.
 Tennis Australia's state-based member associates carry out the promotion, management, and development of tennis within Australia.
 Other than that, it administers amateur tournaments and youth development programs.

 Tennis Australia's headquarters is located in Melbourne, Australia.
 It administers tennis projects throughout Australia, employing around 716 full-time staff.
 The association generates income from selling tournament tickets, TV rights, and through sponsorship from companies.

-The organization was formulated and incorporated in 1904.
+The organisation was formulated and incorporated in 1904.
 In 1904, it operated as the Lawn Tennis Association of Australasia.
 However, the name was changed to the Lawn Tennis Association of Australia in 1906.
 Finally, in 1986, the name was changed to Tennis Australia (TA).

-History of Tennis in Australia
+History

 The exact origin of tennis in Australia is not known.
-Many believe the ancient civilizations of Greece and Rome initiated racket and ball games like the current tennis.
+Many believe the ancient civilisations of Greece and Rome initiated racket and ball games like the current tennis.
 Others argue that France and England introduced tennis around the 18th and 19th centuries.
-In 1875, a meeting was held in England that determined a standardized set of rules for the sport of Lawn Tennis.
+In 1875, a meeting was held in England that determined a standardised set of rules for the sport of lawn tennis.
 In January 1880, Australia hosted its first tennis tournament at the Melbourne Cricket Club.
-In the following 20 years, the popularity of Tennis grew among wealthy Australians.
-In 1904, Australia required a governing body for Tennis in Australia.
+In the following 20 years, the popularity of tennis grew among wealthy Australians.
+In 1904, Australia required a governing body for tennis in Australia.
 The state representatives formed the Australasian Lawn Tennis Association for both Australia and New Zealand.

-The purpose of the Lawn Tennis Association of Australasia in 1904, was to organize the Davis Cup and the Australasian Championships.
+The purpose of the Lawn Tennis Association of Australasia in 1904, was to organise the Davis Cup and the Australasian Championships.
 In 1926, the association moved to Melbourne from Sydney and began to trade as the Lawn Tennis Association of Australia.
 It was managed by Sir Norman Brookes until 1955.
 As tennis grew in popularity around the world during the 1970s and 1980s, the association formed a company and remanded Tennis Australia in 1986.

+2020s

+In February 2026, Craig Tiley resigned as CEO to take up a position as CEO of the United States Tennis Association, he will remain as CEO of Tennis Australia until his successor is appointed.

+In May 2026, CEO of the National Rugby League (NRL) Andrew Abdo was announced as the next CEO of Tennis Australia, he will take up the role in August.